Clay pigeon shooting: Olympic trap

 A simpler and cheaper to install variation of this discipline is known as automatic ball trap (ABT) where only one trap is used and target variation is obtained by the continuous oscillation of the trap in both horizontal and vertical directions in order to give the same spread of targets as in Olympic trap.
 Similarly, the targets are also thrown to a maximum of 76 metres.

-Also known as Bunker Trap, and International Trap

 Universal trench

 A variation on the theme of trap shooting, sometimes known as five trap.
 Five traps are installed in a trench in front of the shooting stands, all set at different angles, elevations and speeds, and upon the call of "Pull!" by the shooter any one of the five machines, selected at random, will be released.